viamrobotics/docs/docs/services/slam/run-slam-cartographer.md

 4. Change `data_dir` to match the path to your dataset on your machine.
 See [SLAM: Data Directory](../#data_dir-data-directory) for more information and notes on structure.
 1. Save the config.
-2. Navigate to the **CONTROL** tab and click on the drop-down menu with the name of the service you created.
+2. Navigate to the **control** tab and click on the drop-down menu with the name of the service you created.
 3. Refresh until the map appears, or change the **Refresh frequency** to your desired frequency.

 {{% alert title="Tip" color="tip" %}}